EE-modders/Empire-Earth-Stats/README.md

 Fix [Known Limitation](https://github.com/EE-modders/Empire-Earth-Stats#%EF%B8%8F-known-limitation) \
 Detect install way (Sierra, Community Setup, GOG, etc...) and report the setup version \
 Create a config file to allow Computer ID to be anonymized and/or specific reports to be disabled (or disable entirely the DLL). \
-Maybe stop using cURL to use boost with XP feature set to make the DLL working from XP :>
+Maybe stop using cURL to use boost with XP feature set to make the DLL working from XP :> \
+Add The Art of Conquest support, or at least for session informations.

 ## ❤️ Credit
 [zocker_160](https://github.com/zocker-160) \